 The wavelength of a photon determines its energy.
 A blue photon has inherently more energy than a red photon because it has a shorter wavelength.

 Photosynthesis and the McCree Action Spectrum

-Spectrum” and was developed by studying the the photosynthesis rate of 22 different plant species over wavelengths from 300nm-8000nm.( K.J.
-McCree, 1971
+Spectrum” and was developed by studying the the photosynthesis rate of 22 different plant species over wavelengths from 300nm-800nm.( K.J.
+McCree, 1971)

 Why white LEDs?

-Recent studies have also called the McCree Action spectrum into question by showing that plants utilize green more than red or blue light when the total light intensity is high enough (about 600 PPFD) (Terashima, et al., 2009).
-This photosynthesis happens inside the leaf, which is why leaves appear to be green even though they use green light very efficiently.
-I believe this is why white LED's and also HPS bulbs work so well for growing plants.
+Recent studies have also called the McCree Action spectrum into question by showing that plants utilize green light more efficiently than red or blue light when the total light intensity is high enough (above about 600 PPFD) (Terashima, et al., 2009).
+This photosynthesis happens inside the leaf as opposed to on the surface, which is why leaves appear to reflect green light even though they use green light very efficiently.
+There is speculation that this utilization of green light is why white LED's and also HPS bulbs work so well for growing plants.